miquih2o/hello-world/README.md

 # hello-world
 classic

-Just trying to make my computer do what I need it to And thus to learn how it works
+Just trying to make my computer do what I need it to \n And thus to learn how it works